Raleigh, NC

 Costs in Raleigh

+Newer Raleigh homes and suburban properties with exterior panels and clean wiring sit at the lower end of the cost range.
 Get an itemized quote before agreeing to work.
 A legitimate electrician will tell you whether the upgrade is necessary based on a load calculation, not just assume it is because you asked about an EV charger.

 Wake County permit process

-Wake County requires an electrical permit for panel upgrades, pulled by your electrician before work begins.
+Wake County code requires an electrical permit for panel upgrades, pulled by your electrician before work begins.
 A final inspection is required after the work is complete.
-Duke Energy Progress handles the disconnect and reconnect, which is coordinated with the inspection timeline.
+Duke Energy Progress handles the disconnect and reconnect, coordinated with the inspection timeline.
 The full process from permit to passing inspection is typically two to five days.